ros-navigation/navigation2/nav2_bt_navigator/README.md

 Navigate with replanning is composed of the following custom decorator, condition and action nodes:

 #### Decorator Nodes
 * RateController: A custom control flow node, which throttles down the tick rate.
 This custom node has only one child and its tick rate is defined with a pre-defined frequency that the user can set.
 This node returns RUNNING when it is not ticking its child.
-Currently, in the navigation, the `RateController` is used to tick the  `ComputePathToPose` and `GoalReached` node at 1 Hz.
+Currently, in the navigation, the `RateController` is used to tick the  `ComputePlan` and `GoalReached` node at 1 Hz.

 #### Condition Nodes
-* GoalReached: Checks the distance to the goal, if the distance to goal is less than the pre-defined threshold, the tree returns SUCCESS, which in that case the `ComputePathToPose` action node will not get ticked.
+* GoalReached: Checks the distance to the goal, if the distance to goal is less than the pre-defined threshold, the tree returns SUCCESS, which in that case the `ComputePlan` action node will not get ticked.

 #### Action Nodes
-* ComputePathToPose: When this node is ticked, the goal will be placed on the blackboard which will be shared to the Behavior tree.
+* ComputePlan: When this node is ticked, the goal will be placed on the blackboard which will be shared to the Behavior tree.
 The bt action node would then utilizes the action server to send a request to the global planner to recompute the global path.
 Once the global path is recomputed, the result will be sent back via action server and then the updated path will be placed on the blackboard.
+The `planner` parameter will tell the planning server which of the loaded planning plugins to utilize, in case of desiring different parameters, planners, or behaviors.
+The name of the planner should correspond with the high level task it accomplishes and align with the `planner_plugin_names` name given to it in the planner server.
+An example would be `ComputePath` for a path finder, or `FollowPerson` for a person follower.

 The graphical version of this Behavior Tree: